VRConservation/geosp-draft/09_future.md

 - Open Source Options has a [GDAL Python Tutorial](https://www.youtube.com/watch?v=bK-eCFUFgkQ) on youtube that shows you how to use Python and GDAL to read, create, and display raster data.
 - [PDAL Tutorial](https://sites.google.com/thewatershedcenter.com/caflclanding/code-tutorials/pdal-tutorials?authuser=0) from the Watershed Research and Training Center.
 This help you install the Point Data Absraction Library, or PDAL, and run it from a container.
 It does not run you through a sample dataset.
 - [pdal.io](https://pdal.io/en/2.7-maintenance/) will help get you started with PADL.
-- Spatialised has a nice tutorial on [Lidar processing with PDAL, WMTS and geobash](https://www.spatialised.net/lidar-and-geobash/) and also a video from FOSS4G Bucharest on [Exploiting PDAL and Entwin in the Wild](https://media.ccc.de/v/bucharest-267-exploiting-pdal-entwine-in-the-wild#t=34).
+- Spatialised has a nice tutorial on [Lidar processing with PDAL, WMTS and geobash](https://www.spatialised.net/lidar-and-geobash/) and also a video from FOSS4G Bucharest on [Exploiting PDAL and Entwine in the Wild](https://media.ccc.de/v/bucharest-267-exploiting-pdal-entwine-in-the-wild#t=34).

 ## Future of Geospatial